junh1024/junh1024-Documents/Media/Tagging Guide.md

 If you want to change the tags but don't want to change the files themselves, the [m-TAGS system](http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Components_1.0/m-TAGS_component_%28foo_tags%29) gives you the illusion of doing do.

 If you want to give tags to someone else without the hassle of agreeing on a txt or csv format & syntax, make dummy files with tags (like, 5s mp3s).
 Many tagging apps like Mp3tag support batch copying tags between files.

+For tagging unknown audio, try musicbrainz picard or shazam

+To preview different codepages, try notepad++.
+Then you can convert to UTF8.
+It seems that japanese encoded with a chinese codepage isn't uncommon.

+Mp3tag can convert between filenames & tags, tag search & replace, and import/export text files.

+Discogs & musicbrainz for sources, vgmdb for ACG music, and sites like touhouwiki for touhou music.

 _how pitchshifting works
 _mashup use actual instro, chord theory examples?